nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The list is empty
+The list is empty.

     Use case ends.

 * 1b.
-User inputs an invalid day format as an input
+User inputs an invalid day format as an input.

     * 1b1.
-TutorRec shows an error message
+TutorRec shows an error message.

-    Use case ends
+    Use case ends.

 **Use case: Sorting students**